ajeetAk47/DoNotDisturb/README.md

 # DoNotDisturb
-Set Particular Contacts Calls in Ringing when Phone is in Silent  or Do Not  Disturb Mode
+Set Particular Contacts Calls in Ring Mode when Phone is in Silent  or Do Not  Disturb Mode

 # Features
   ## - Custom Call  Notification